Table of Contents

 Key Takeaways

-• The printing and transferring process entails adjusting printer settings for quality, carefully aligning printed sections with heat-resistant tape, and precisely applying heat and pressure to sublimation blanks while troubleshooting common issues like color inconsistencies and printer clogs.
+- The printing and transferring process entails adjusting printer settings for quality, carefully aligning printed sections with heat-resistant tape, and precisely applying heat and pressure to sublimation blanks while troubleshooting common issues like color inconsistencies and printer clogs.
+There is a vast range of sublimation projects to work on – such as using a sublimation printer to print neon colors.

 Essential Materials for Large Sublimation Printing